 with Gina Kirsten

 Through essays, guest speakers, field trips, and in-class cooking, this hands-on English class looks at the role food and agriculture have played, and will play, in human life.
-Exploring current and historical perceptions on the consumption of food, those who work to provide it, and how cultural, political, and economic attitudes and policies influence what and how we eat.
-This course is also an elective in our sustainable agriculture minor.
+Students explore current and historical perceptions on the consumption of food, those who work to provide it, and how cultural, political, and economic attitudes and policies influence what and how we eat.
+This course is also an elective in our sustainable agriculture and food systems minor.

 Renewable Energy and Sustainable Design